maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ### Using Em's

-Throughout our application moving forward if we would like to affect font size we will use em's.
-We use em's because they are a scalable unit relative to the parent font size.
-In our case:
+Throughout our application moving forward, if we would like to affect font size we will use em's.
+Em's are a scalable unit relative to the parent font size, so with our settings:

 1em = default browser font size = typically 16px

-So for a given element, if we would like to double it's size we would set its `font-size` property to 2em (or 32px).
+For a given element, if we would like to double it's size we would set its `font-size` property to 2em (2 x 16px = 32px).

 NOTE: It's important to keep in mind that em's are relative to the parent, and not the browser or `<body>` font size.

-In Chapter 3 we learned about the benefits of [using em's][] in our media querries, and that using em's goes hand-in-hand with our Susy grid system.

 For more details on using em's take a look at: